NJDEP Oil Tank Grant Frequently Asked Questions

 Q. The EDA has sent me paperwork asking for financial information and a $250.00 check, what is that about?

-A. The EDA must review your financial to ensure you are financially eligible.
-They will ask for three years of your most recent tax returns, for you to fill out a financial disclosure statement and for you to provide the application review fee of $250.00.
+A. The EDA must review your financials to ensure you are financially eligible.
+They will ask for two years of your most recent tax returns, for you to fill out a financial disclosure statement and for you to provide the application review fee of $250.00.
+The tank returns are from the year the tank was removed and then your most current taxreturn.

 Q. My tank grant was submitted to the NJDEP and I have not heard anything for over a year.